JamesMGreene/meteor-storm/README.md

 To use with chrome browsers, [download chromedriver](http://chromedriver.storage.googleapis.com/index.html).
 [More information about chromedriver](https://sites.google.com/a/chromium.org/chromedriver/)

 The `webdriver-manager` script is included in the npm package to manage downloads for you.
-To see the options, run
+To see the options, run:

     npm install -g storm
     webdriver-manager

-Download and start the selenium server with
+Download and start the selenium server with:

     webdriver-manager update
     webdriver-manager start